 8. Learn how to budget using envelopes

 Use cash and put it inside empty envelopes with labels.
-This helps track expenses and make sure that you only spend the amount you put on that envelope.
+This helps track expenses and ensures you only spend the amount you put on that envelope.

 Use a savings tracking app on your phone or set automatic savings goals on your bank app.
-This is to ensure that you regularly save a set amount of money on your savings account.
+This ensures that you regularly save a set amount of money in your savings account.

 10. Get a retirement plan

-You cannot work forever.
-Time will come when you need to stop already and relax.
+You can only work for a while.
+The time will come when you need to stop already and relax.
 That is why you need to get the best retirement plan available.
 It helps you prepare for your future without burdening your family once you retire.

 12. Save energy and water

-Make sure to unsubscribe from any promotional emails to avoid the temptation of availing their services.
+Make sure to unsubscribe from any promotional emails to avoid the temptation of availing of their services.